-- o Be at least 21 years of age; - o Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC; - o Complete training on critical incident, abuse, neglect, and exploitation reporting; - o Experience in developing and using job and task analyses; - o Knowledge of American with Disabilities Act (ADA); - o Knowledge and experience working with the Department of Vocational Rehabilitation - (DVR)office; and - Experiences with or Knowledge of the purposes, functions and general practices of entities such as:
+- Be at least 21 years of age; - o Must have the high school diploma or GED;; - o Pass a nationwide caregiver criminal history screening pursuant to NMSA 1978, Section 29-17-2 et seq. and 7.1.9 NMAC and an abuse registry screen pursuant to NMSA 1978, Section 27-7a-1 et seq. and 8.11.6 NMAC; - Complete training on critical incident, abuse, neglect, and exploitation reporting; - o Experience in developing and using job and task analyses; - o Knowledge of American with Disabilities Act (ADA); - o Knowledge and experience working with the Department of Vocational Rehabilitation (DVR)office; and - o Experiences with or Knowledge of the purposes, functions and general practices of entities such as: